How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 Intake Across Industries

-The voice question replaces the creative brief.
-Instead of sending a 15-question brief questionnaire and waiting 5 days for the client to fill it out, the client records a 2-minute voice response explaining their vision, competitors they admire, and what they hate about their current brand.
+The voice question replaces the creative brief entirely.
+Instead of sending a 15-question written brief questionnaire and waiting 5 days for the client to fill it out, the client records a 2-minute voice response explaining their vision, the competitors they admire, and what they hate about their current brand.
 Your creative director listens and has more context than any written brief provides.

 For Law Firms

 Prospective clients describe their legal situation in their own words.
-The AI extracts case type, urgency, key facts, and potential conflicts of interest.
-An intake coordinator reviews the AI summary and routes the case to the right attorney, no phone tag required.
+The AI extracts case type, urgency, key facts, jurisdiction indicators, and potential conflicts of interest.
+An intake coordinator reviews the AI summary and routes the case to the right attorney — no phone tag required.

 The voice recording captures nuance that text intake forms miss.
-A client describing a custody dispute conveys urgency and emotion that helps your team prioritize appropriately.
+A client describing a custody dispute conveys urgency and emotional state through tone that helps your team prioritize appropriately and prepare for the initial consultation.

 For Healthcare and Wellness Providers